paulfioravanti/toy_robot/README.md

 ### Multiple Robots

 Multiple robots can be placed on the same board, and will move around without bumping into each other.

-A `PLACE` command can be given as per the standard app, and the robot will automatically be given the name of "`R1`", "`R2`" etc depending on the number of robots on the board.
+A `PLACE` command can be made as per the standard app (`PLACE 2,2,NORTH`), and the robot will automatically be given the sequential name of "`R1`", "`R2`" etc depending on the number of robots on the board.
 Otherwise, you can name a robot by appending it to the command eg: `PLACE 2,2,NORTH Kryten`.

 If there is only one robot on the board, it can be controlled by commands with or without its name.
 However, on a board with multiple robots, a robot's name must be specified in order to determine the target of the command eg: `MOVE Kryten`.